 The husbands used to have “Steak Club” while us girls did “Book Club”.
 But they’ve kind of been slacking on their communication and planning skills and haven’t done steak club in a long time.
 Book club often turns into “wine club” and lately is almost a “restaurant club” as well.
 We used to take turns hosting book club at our houses and cooking dinner for the group.
 But then about a year or two ago we starting going to restaurants and happy hours around town.
 It’s fun meeting at restaurants; we often pick places that are new to me or that I haven’t been to in a long time.

 Book club has many benefits.
 I get to read books that I probably wouldn’t pick on my own.
 I get to try new restaurants (and drink wine).
 Standing social event once a month.
 And making new friends.
 My wish is that we keep doing book club until we’re old ladies.
 I love it!

 I highly recommend that you read The Sweetness of Forgetting and make these Star Pies.
 They are delicious, not too sweet.
 (The rest of the recipes in the book sounded amazing too).
 I must admit I’ve eaten three of the mini star pies while writing this post….
 It’s hard to just write about a pie while cute, little leftovers are sitting in the fridge begging to be consumed….
 Hope you love the book and recipes as much as I did.
 Enjoy!

-** Full disclosure, some links on this page are amazon affiliate links where we receive a small kick back if you purchase the item.
+** Full disclosure, some links on this page are amazon affiliate links where we receive a small kick back if you purchase the item or we received a payment for linking to page.
 We only ever link items we actually like, have, use, and believe are quality! **